Researcher (history, genealogy, provenance, title and probate research), Cataloguing and Digitisation Expert

 As part of my community work I have acted over several years as Chair of Cork County Council Heritage Forum.
 I am a former member of the Supervisors Committee of a Cork Credit Union.

-For seventeen years I was member of the Council of the Cork Historical & Archaeological Society; during this time I held several roles including Company Secretary, Editor of the Journal (7 volumes) and Vice-President.
-Although I have retired from this committee I remain webmaster (corkhist.ie), to which I added the digitised Journal.
+For seventeen years I was member of the Council of the Cork Historical & Archaeological Society; during this time I held several roles including Company Secretary, Editor of the Journal (7 volumes), first Webmaster (2000-2019) (corkhist.ie) and Vice-President.
+I digitised the Journal (1892-2007) and its Index and made these available online.

 In 2016 I was fortunate to be asked to write a history of the South Chapel (St Finbarr’s South), Dunbar Street, Cork city.
 This church was built in 1766 and is the oldest functioning Roman Catholic church in the city.
 This architectural history publications includes over fifty colour illustrations, is fully referenced and includes a select bibliography.
 A History of St Finbarr’s Church, Cork 1766-2016, first edition (September 2016), is now sold out.
 A revised first edition was published in October 2016 (ISBN 9780995609006) and is now available for sale online at Amazon UK, “Look inside” at Amazon.com, Amazon.fr, Amazon.ca.
 I am currently preparing a second edition for publication.